-- 2.3.5.1 Departments may be further organized into Divisions. - 2.3.5.2 At tertiary-care Facilities, Divisions may be organized into Sections. - 2.3.5.3 Divisions are clinically-defined specialty groups within a Department. - 2.3.5.4 Divisions will not necessarily have members at every site, reflecting local requirements and resource availability. - 2.3.5.5 Two Divisions, the Division of Public Health & Preventative Medicine and the Division of Nurse Practitioners, are VIHA-wide stand-alone Divisions, with voting membership on the HAMAC.

-2.3.6 Sections

-- 2.3.6.1 Sections are clinically-defined sub-specialty groups of Practitioners within a Division. - 2.3.6.2 Sections will not necessarily have members at every site, which reflects both local need and resource availability.

-2.3.7 Meetings

-- 2.3.7.1 Each Department will meet at the call of the Department Head to address matters of importance to the department. - 2.3.7.2 Department Heads will meet with their Division Heads a minimum of four (4) times per year. - 2.3.7.3 Each Division will meet a minimum of five (5) times per year at the call of the Division Head to conduct its administrative affairs as they pertain to its mandate. - 2.3.7.4 Each Section will meet at the call of the Section Head a minimum of three (3) times per year. - 2.3.7.5 Meetings may be in person, by video or teleconference. - 2.3.7.6 Active Members of Medical Staff are required to attend at least 70% of primary departmental/divisional meetings. - 2.3.7.7 Departmental Leadership meetings will follow the meeting governance and operations processes as outlined in Article 2.5 (A) of these Rules.
+- 2.3.5.1 Departments may be further organized into Divisions. - 2.3.5.2 At tertiary-care Facilities, Divisions may be organized into Sections. - 2.3.5.3 Divisions are clinically-defined specialty groups within a Department. - 2.3.5.4 Divisions will not necessarily have members at every site, reflecting local requirements and resource availability. - 2.3.5.5 Two Divisions, the Division of Public Health & Preventative Medicine and the Division of Nurse Practitioners, are VIHA-wide stand-alone Divisions, with voting membership on the HAMAC. - 2.3.6 Sections - 2.3.6.1 Sections are clinically-defined sub-specialty groups of Practitioners within a Division. - 2.3.6.2 Sections will not necessarily have members at every site, which reflects both local need and resource availability. - 2.3.7 Meetings - 2.3.7.1 Each Department will meet at the call of the Department Head to address matters of importance to the department. - 2.3.7.2 Department Heads will meet with their Division Heads a minimum of four (4) times per year. - 2.3.7.3 Each Division will meet a minimum of five (5) times per year at the call of the Division Head to conduct its administrative affairs as they pertain to its mandate. - 2.3.7.4 Each Section will meet at the call of the Section Head a minimum of three (3) times per year. - 2.3.7.5 Meetings may be in person, by video or teleconference. - 2.3.7.6 Active Members of Medical Staff are required to attend at least 60% of primary departmental/divisional meetings.
+In the event that a member is unable to meet this requirement, there will be discussion between the Medical Staff Member and the Division Head regarding how this requirement will be fulfilled in the future. - 2.3.7.7 Departmental Leadership meetings will follow the meeting governance and operations processes as outlined in Article 2.6.1 to 2.6.8 of these Rules.